floriandejonckheere/utu-thesis/thesis/chapters/08-case-study.typ

 )

 The coupling metric measures how loosely coupled the microservices are in relation to each other, with a lower value indicating a better modularization.
-@scn_logical_contributor and @scn_structural_logical_contributor have a similar mean coupling value at 227 and 222.5 respectively, with few outliers.
+@scn_logical_contributor and @scn_structural_logical_contributor have a similar mean coupling value at 227.0 and 222.5 respectively, with few outliers.
-@scn_structural_logical has a much lower mean coupling value at 72, indicating that the microservices are more loosely coupled, and the decomposition is more modular.
+@scn_structural_logical has a much lower mean coupling value at 83.2, indicating that the microservices are more loosely coupled, and the decomposition is more modular.
-On the other hand, @scn_structural_contributor has a mean coupling value of zero, which means that the microservices are not coupled at all.
+On the other hand, @scn_structural_contributor has a mean coupling value of 0.0, which means that the microservices are not coupled at all.
 This can happen when the decomposition is too fine-grained, and the microservices are too small to be useful.
 Looking at the size of the microservices in @structural_contributor_microservice_size, we see that the microservices are very small, with the exception of one microservice that is significantly larger than the others, which explains the low coupling value.